kittennbfive/5A-75B-tools/Hello_World_1/README.md

 The LED will light as long as you press the button.
 Current consumption of the board is about 100mA.

-The actual Verilog code is in top.v.
+The actual Verilog code is in `top.v`.

 **MAKING THE TOOLCHAIN:**
 https://github.com/YosysHQ/prjtrellis